ekreative/android-ndk-docker/README.md

 # Android NDK docker image

-An image that lets us build android apps using the NDK with docker using gitlab-ci
+An image that lets us build android apps using the NDK with docker using gitlab-ci.
+Currently with the latest NDK version as the tools don't version the NDK download.

 ## Build command